The Role of Traffic Managers and Production Managers in Marketing Agencies

 One solution is for agencies to bring in a traffic manager, someone who is responsible for scheduling all jobs and moving them through the various stages of development.
-Every day, the traffic manager reviews each job within the organization and utilizes the agency’s chosen project management software to keep track of the job status.
+Every day, the marketing traffic manager reviews each job within the organization and utilizes the agency’s chosen project management software to keep track of the job status.
 The marketing traffic manager does the workflow management to keep track of the task dependencies when one task falls behind it may be necessary to reschedule many tasks.

 The Marketing Traffic Manager

 Agency traffic managers often take on some bookkeeping responsibility as they see a job through payables and the stages of invoicing.
 On top of this, they may also be involved in estimating agency time, pricing agency services, and working with freelancers, outside producers and vendors.

 In growing agencies, this can be a hectic position and there is the potential for quality of work to suffer.
 This is why many experts in advertising management recommend creating the role of Product Manager.
 This role helps account executives estimate and price the work they are trying to sell as well as help the agency find the best deals and practices on external cost.

 Free Your Time

 Of course, I understand that having Agency Production Managers and Traffic Managers is sometimes a luxury that small agencies cannot afford.
 Often I see organizations where the agency owner does the role of Production Manager or Traffic Manager or both; this, of course, would keep the owner involved in the daily operations of the company and away from their role in strategic planning and monitoring agency profitability.
-If the Traffic Manager role or the Production Manager role is absent from your organization, be certain your agency management software does all that Function Point can do.
+If the Marketing Traffic Manager role or the Agency Production Manager role is absent from your organization, be certain your agency management software does all that Function Point can do.
 Function Point has been designed for these roles specifically.